skicon/skicon.github.io/content/faq.md

 ## Where do I go skiing/riding?

 [Wachusett Mountain](https://www.wachusett.com/) is our ski resort this year.
+Something we've learned from previous years is "we strongly implore if you need ski/snowboarding lessons, please take them before joining the larger group on the mountain".
+Your saftey is #1 in this world.
+We don't want to see you injured as well, winter sports require a bit of skill so make sure you're comfortable in your own skin.

 ## Where do I sleep and attend talks?